SlimC/voice-of-the-customer/README.md

 8. Create and retrieve service keys for the Alchemy Language service.
 If you already have an instance of the Alchemy Language Service, you can use that instance and its API Key.

     ```bash
-    cf create-service-key alchemy-language-service myKey
+    cf create-service-key alchemy-language-service &lt;myKey&gt;
-    cf service-key alchemy-language-service myKey
+    cf service-key alchemy-language-service &lt;myKey&gt;
     ```

 9. Create and retrieve service keys for the Cloudant NoSQL database service by running the following command:

     ```bash
-    cf create-service cloudantNoSQLDB Shared cloudantNoDQLDB-service
+    cf create-service cloudantNoSQLDB Shared cloudantNoSQLDB-service
     cf service-key cloudantNoSQLDB-service myKey
     ```
-**Note:** You will see a message which warns you that the Shared plan for the Cloudant NoSQLDB service is not free.
+**Note:** You will see a message that warns you that the Shared plan for the Cloudant NoSQLDB service is not free.

 10. A file named `.env` file is used to provide the service keys for your service instances to the application.
 Create a `.env` file in the root directory of your clone of the project repository by copying the sample `.env.example` file by using the following command: